UPDATED 16 November 2022

 You must report a positive test result online or by calling 119 so the NHS knows to get in touch with you to discuss treatment options.

-In England, if your test is positive, you will be contacted by new NHS bodies known as COVID-19 Medicines Delivery Units (CDMUs) who can prescribe antibody treatments which can, if used early in infection, help to prevent severe disease.
+In England, if your test is positive, you will be contacted by your hospital consultant or NHS bodies known as COVID-19 Medicines Delivery Units (CDMUs) who can prescribe antibody treatments which can, if used early in infection, help to prevent severe disease.

 In Scotland, Wales and Northern Ireland, you will receive these treatments from the NHS in the community through local health boards and trusts.